SIDDHESH95-CODE/Udemy-WD/README.md

 JS:
+JavaScript is an Prototype based language and not the object-oriented programming language.

 Shift + Alt + A. :- for commenting a code or text more than one line.

 Data types in JS: